 - You might not have enough qualifying years for the full State Pension.

-But don’t worry – if you’re eligible, you may be able to make voluntary National Insurance contributions to cover those gaps!
+But don’t worry–if you’re eligible, you may be able to make voluntary National Insurance contributions to cover those gaps!

-How to check your National Insurance record?
+How to check your National Insurance contributions?

 You can check your National Insurance record online to: